 (b) One or more meetings between, at a minimum, a school attendance officer, a school social worker, or a school administrator or his or her designee, the person who has legal or actual charge or control of the child, and the child, when appropriate, to attempt to address the barriers to attendance.
 The result of the meeting or meetings shall be to develop a collaborative plan to reduce barriers identified to improve regular attendance.
 The plan shall consider, but not be limited to:

-(i) Illness related to physical or behavioral health of the child;
+(i) The physical, mental, or behavioral health of the child;

 (ii) Educational counseling;